rqlite/helm-charts/charts/rqlite/README.md

 ## Production Deployments

-The default chart values will deploy an unsecured single-node rqlite instace geared toward low-friction testing, but it means that anyone with network access to the K8s Service or pods has free rein over the rqlite database.
+The default chart values will deploy an unsecured single-node rqlite instance geared toward low-friction testing, but it means that anyone with network access to the K8s Service or pods has free rein over the rqlite database.